Skip to main content

 electronics waste at recycling event in San Mateo County

-Proper disposal of old electronics reduces landfill waste and protects the environment from harmful pollution.
+Proper reuse and recycling of old electronics reduces landfill waste and protects the environment from harmful pollution.
+View our comprehensive guide (PDF) to learn more about reusing, donating, and recycling your items.
 The Sustainability Department offers multiple free electronics recycling and reuse drop-off events throughout the county.
 These events offer residents a convenient way to dispose of their electronic waste responsibly.

 Additionally, our Fixit Clinics are a fun and engaging way to extend the life of your electronics and household appliances.
 These repair clinics offer hands-on help from experts to fix your broken items and provide a collaborative space for learning with others.